 Treatment should be repeated to deal with larvae as they mature (e.g. at 2-week intervals).
 The number of treatments necessary will depend on the age and health of the cat.
 Your vet will share the right frequency interval for your cat's treatment.
 If you have a pregnant cat, consult your vet for a deworming protocol for both the mom and kittens.
 Once dewormed, many of the monthly medications designed for parasite control contain medication that will prevent hookworm infections on an ongoing basis.
 These are options that can be discussed with your vet.
 If your cat is not on one of these preventatives, your vet will recommend a regular deworming protocol to keep hookworms at bay.
 Keeping pet wastes picked up, and preventing pets from eating rodents can also help prevent infection with worms.

 People and Cat Hookworms

 The larvae of hookworms can infect people as well as cats.
-This happens when eggs are ingested, and The larvae don't develop into adult hookworms in people, but the larvae migrating through the skin can cause irritation and inflammation, though most cases are not serious.
+This happens when eggs are ingested.
+The larvae don't develop into adult hookworms in people, but the larvae migrating through the skin can cause irritation and inflammation.
+Although most cases are not serious, its best to speak with a doctor right away if your cat has been diagnosed with hookworms and you suspect the parasite may have traveled.
 Migration of hookworm larvae through human skin is called "cutaneous larva migrans."

-Proper treatment and prevention of hookworm infections is important to prevent this human health concern, as is good hygiene.
-Keeping pet waste picked up, especially in areas where children or other people contact the ground (especially sandboxes) is also helpful in preventing human cases.
+Proper treatment, prevention of hookworm infections, and good hygiene are important to prevent this human health concern.
+Keeping pet waste picked up, especially in areas where children or other people contact the ground (especially sandboxes,) is also helpful in preventing human cases.